Yawning is a form of dog body language. When you see your dog yawning, there's a good chance he's trying to communicate with you.

 What It Is

 Yawning in dogs looks just like it does in humans - wide-open jaw accompanied by a big, deep breath.
-While with people, we usually associate yawning with fatigue, when dogs yawn, it is a form of dog communication.
+While with people, we usually associate yawning with fatigue, when dogs yawn, it can sometimes also be a form of communication.

 What It Means